guilhemmarchand/trackme/docs/userguide.rst

    :alt: img/first_steps/img032
    :align: center

-Rather than one data source, I need to have 6 data sources which cover individually each of my region / company couples, because each of them can fail individually and I need to be able to distinguish that fact.
+Rather than one data source that covers the index/sourcetype, the requirement is to have 6 data sources that cover each couple of region/company.

+Any failure on the flow level which is represented by these new data sources will be detected.
+On the opposite, the default data source breaking on on the sourcetype would need a total failure of all pipelines to be detected.

 **By default, the data source would show up with a unique entity which is not filling my requirements:**